freddbomba/legrandjeu/Documents/F-Hack/LGJ-Hack.md

 - The Functional Elements and the Line: and on 3 levels: procurement, production, 2.0.
 To each element is associated a production cost, a management cost and a yield.
 Element can be combined in lines of production, individually or cooperatively or under any other form of agreement.
 The master can extend this side in his presentation of the game whenever the game is organized to set a situation.

 - Lands and Tokens: free representation and production of the Lands owned by players and of the Functional Elements acquired or exchanged to be placed on the Board.
-The gamers are also provided with building material  (pongo or sticks and colored papers), and encouraged to build upon their territories what they have constructed as a line of process
+The gamers are also provided with building material  (pongo or sticks and colored papers), and encouraged to build upon their territories what they have constructed as a line of processes.

 - Means of transport, logistics etc.
-They can be simulated in the game and described as production lines.
-A physical representation will be made by the player to be put on the board and move.
+They can be simulated in the game and described as production lines or as physical movement on the board.
+If that is relevant to the economy of the game, physical representation will be made by the player to be put on the board and moved.

 - Master diary: to inspire and support the reporting of the Master including a Note-taking form, a matrix of Elements, a list of Events and a list of Victory rule for the table and for the tournament.
 Is worked out before the game to set some general scenario.

 A set of basic rules:

 Set-up: roll of dice to distribute lands, blacks and whites to the players.
 Is up to the master to decide how much land and resources our players have access to at the beginnig of the game.
 Es.
 1d6 of Territories, 3d6 of white, 1d6 of black each.
+Red is dealt with differently.

 Round: